(How we use your information)

 The categories of information that we process include:

-- personal identifiers and contacts (such as name, unique pupil number, contact details and address);
+- personal identifiers and contacts (such as name, date of birth, unique pupil number, contact details and address);

-- characteristics (such as ethnicity, language, nationality, country of birth and free school meal eligibility);
+- characteristics (such as gender, ethnicity, language, nationality, country of birth and free school meal eligibility);

 - safeguarding information (such as court orders and professional involvement);